A Moral Issue

 Because God is the Creator and because He created with purpose, people must consider sex in the context for which God made it.
 God made Adam and Eve—the first humans—male and female, sexually compatible with one another.

-Embracing God’s Picture
+Embracing God’s Picture for Sex

 Sex and marriage exist because God created them—and He did so for a purpose.